snd/hinoki/README.md

 describe this in a good example

-hinoki will cache

-or you provide these values already hinoki will

 ### hooks

-hooks can
+hooks can change error handling and add debugging to any container.

-a can be changed per container

-see [src/hooks.coffee](src/hooks.coffee) for all possible hooks and their default implementations.

-for instance to log every time a promise is returned from a factory:
+example: log every time a promise is returned from a factory:

 ```javascript
 var container = {